tbu5358/tbu5358/README.md

 # hi

-I'm Tom I build AI-native products and agentic development systems.
-I’m not a traditional software developer.
-I don’t primarily build by writing code line by line.
-My work is figuring out what should be built, turning that into a clear spec, and using AI agents as the implementation layer.
+I build AI-native products and agentic development systems.

+My work sits at the layer between product, system design, and AI-driven implementation.
+I take rough product ideas and turn them into clear specs, workflows, agent tasks, review loops, and working software.

+I’m especially interested in long-running agent workflows.

-Most of my software work is built through AI agents.
-What I care about is not “prompting once and hoping it works.”
-I’m interested in long-running agent workflows: systems that can take a product spec, break it into workstreams, build against it, review their own output, find gaps, and keep iterating.
+Not “prompt once and hope it works,” but systems that can take a product spec, break it into workstreams, inspect the codebase, find issues with evidence, update the PRD, create tasks, spin up specialist agents, run checks, and prepare pull requests.

-The goal is to make AI-built software less random.
-Not just “ask an AI to code something,” but give agents clear roles, constraints, files to touch, acceptance criteria, and review passes.
+The goal is to make AI-built software less random and more accountable.

 ---